wilfredinni/python-cheatsheet/docs/cheatsheet/oop-basics.md

  ---
 title: Python OOP Basics - Python Cheatsheet

 description: Object-Oriented Programming (OOP) is a programming paradigm that revolves around the concept of objects, which are instances of classes.
 OOP principles are fundamental concepts that guide the design and development of software in an object-oriented way.
 In Python, OOP is supported by the use of classes and objects.
-Here are some of the basic OOP principles in Python:
+Here are some of the basic OOP principles in Python
 ---

 <base-title :title="frontmatter.title" :description="frontmatter.description">
-OOP Basics In python
+Python OOP Basics
 </base-title>

 <base-disclaimer>